kgourgou/folio-jekyll/_posts/2024-02-16-Comparing-what-different-operations-do-to-the-$H_0$-homology-of-a-point-cloud.md

 ---
-layout: distill
+layout: post
-title: "Comparing what different operations do to the H_0 homology of a point cloud."
+title: "Comparing what different operations do to the $$H_0$$ homology of a point cloud."
 date: 2024-02-16 22-47-02 +0000
 category: blog
 tags: